 CANFAR

-The CANFAR integration will continue following the the roadmap defined in D4.1.
-A monthly teleconference is dedicated to the presentation and discussion of the high level services and their possible federation (authentication and monitoring has been discussed) and to enforce the collaboration of the two infrastructures.
+The CANFAR integration will continue following the roadmap defined in D4.1.
+A monthly teleconference is dedicated to the presentation and discussion of the high level services and their possible federation (authentication and monitoring have been discussed) and to enforce the collaboration of the two infrastructures.
 A weekly teleconference to monitor development and CANFAR services integration progress activity is in place.

 gCube/D4Science

-A number of further enhancements are foreseen and are being considered for realization during the lifetime of the EGI-Engage project, also in collaboration of the BlueBRIDGE project.
+A number of further enhancements are foreseen and are being considered for realisation during the lifetime of the EGI-Engage project, also in collaboration with the BlueBRIDGE project.
 In particular:

 the evolution of the EGI accounting subsystem will be monitored in order to integrate possible public APIs so to benefit from an authoritative source of usage data, rather than tracking usage on the client side, producing potentially incoherent data.